 Mounts must be properly selected to ensure they compensate for uneven weight distribution at the compressor end and motor end and provide equal or nearly equal deflection.

-In the illustrations the belt driven compressor above stands on SLF type mounts and the small direct coupled unit on the right on SLF mounts with height saving brackets.
+In the illustrations the belt driven compressor above stands on SLF type mounts and the small direct coupled unit below on SLF mounts with height saving brackets.